Where the Music Begins

 Unlock your potential with private guitar lessons tailored just for you.
 Whatever your age or skill level, our expert teachers will help you reach your goals and find your sound.
 Start your journey today!

-Why Choose Long & McQuade Richmond Hill for Guitar Lessons?
+Why Choose Long & McQuade Guitar Lessons?

 -

-Experienced & Certified Instructors
+Experienced Instructors

 -